feenix100/3d_warehouse_map/README.md

 # 3d Map for a Machine Parts Distribution Warehouse

-# Using three.js, a javascript 3d library
+### This project will use [three.js](https://threejs.org/), a javascript 3d library

 This is a work in progress, open index.html in a browser.
 Click and drag the cursor to change the view.

+gui_sliders.html is an example of how to use the dat-gui javascript library to interact with 3d objects using the three.js library

 warehouse2300 is the development branch.